 3. WORKERS NEED PROTECTION

 I do all my own cutting, sewing and packing, right here in Australia, one of the safest labour regimes in the world.
 While my quality requirements have forced me to look overseas for materials, I stand ready to switch to Australian producers when technical capacity returns to these shores.

-In the event that an abhorrent act should be learned of in any of our supply chains, I pledge to cut off that source, regardless of the impact to my costs or my ability to produce swimwear.
+In the event that an abhorrent act should be learned of in any of my supply chains, I pledge to cut off that source, regardless of the impact to my costs or my ability to produce swimwear.

 4. MANUFACTURING CAN BE DONE HERE

 5. FOSTER HEALTH AND FITNESS

 I help my co-workers and neighbours stay fit.
 That means not spoiling walking and cycling with avoidable car or truck movements.
 As much as I can, I use bicycle logistics instead.

 No one here is burdened with minimum quotas and we make beach and pool fitness a part of each work day.
 To help protect everyone's interests as active commuters, I serve as a member of Newcastle’s Liveable Cities Advisory Committee.
 We're based on a beautiful peninsular, with no traffic noise, and are doing all we can to keep it that way!